Our FREE 7 day LDR challenge is BACK!

 Lasting The Distance is reader-supported.
 We may earn a commission if you buy through links on our site.
 Learn more about our approach.

-Lolo & Nate | Updated: June 20, 2022
+Lolo & Nate | Updated: October 9, 2023

-It’s totally normal to question everything before starting a long distance relationship
+It’s totally normal to question everything before starting a long distance relationship.

-Is our relationship strong enough to handle the stress?
+Is our relationship strong enough?

 What if we start to grow apart?